lindangulopez/Exploratory-Data-Analysis-by-Johns-Hopkins-University-on-COURSERA/README.md

 There are three key plotting systems in R, the [Base](https://rpubs.com/lindangulopez/656288), which is a type of artist's palette, model,  a [Lattice System](http://rpubs.com/lindangulopez/661915), which allows to specify an entire plot specified by one function nd the Grammar	of	Graphics is the "third" graphics	system	for R and is available	from CRAN	via install.packages()

+ ## The Grammar of Graphics Plotting System in R

 ### “In	brief,	the	grammar	tells	us	that	a	statstcal graphic	is	a	mapping	from	data	to	aesthetc attributes	(colour,	shape,	size)	of	geometric objects	(points,	lines,	bars).
 The	plot	may	also contain	statstcal	transforma:ons	of	the	data and	is	drawn	on	a	specific	coordinate	system”  [ggplot2 book](https://ggplot2-book.org/)

 ggplot2 was used to explore a mouse	allergen	and	asthma	cohort	study of children	(aged	5—17) with persistent	asthma, in the second week, data, up to 5 record per child, were collected over a year.
 [Extract of maacs data set](https://github.com/lindangulopez/Exploratory-Data-Analysis-by-Johns-Hopkins-University-on-COURSERA/blob/master/datasets/maacs.rda?raw=true) to produced and style muplitple plot and other graphs, with: